SayeedAfridi/rn-bare-with-splash-screen-typescript/README.md

 # React native bare application with typescript support

-## This application uses ImgFy as app name
+## This application uses RNBareTS as app name

 ### To change name follow instructions from the blog: [Quick guide for updating package name in React Native](https://dev.to/karanpratapsingh/quick-guide-for-updating-package-name-in-react-native-3ei3)